nismod/ukpopulation/README.md

  - National (UK) and country-level population projections (NPP) with variants as listed in the table below.
 The data is currently 2016-based and projects to 2116.
  - Subnational (England at LAD level) *principal-only* population projections.
 The data is currently 2014-based and projects to 2039.

-With the exeption of the NPP variants Nomisweb hosts the ONS data.
+With the exception of the NPP variants Nomisweb hosts the ONS data.
 [This may change](https://www.nomisweb.co.uk/forum/posts.aspx?tID=565&fID=2)

 Other countries within the UK produce (and host) their own SNPP data, typically in spreadsheet format.